EURO 2020 qualifying: Germany hand Northern Ireland first defeat | DW | 09.09.2019

 Germany's night could have gone very differently had Northern Ireland capitalized on a fantastic first-half performance.
 The hosts had Germany rattled early and would have taken the lead were it not for the world-class goalkeeping skills of Manuel Neuer, the under fire No1 doing brilliantly to deny Conor Washington.

 "I think we had to put the defeat to one side," Marco Reus told RTL after the game.
 "It wasn't how we envisioned things going against the Netherlands and we were determined to show a reaction tonight.
 In the first half it was tough.
 It was much better in the second half.
-Minute-by-minute we got stronger and we need to maintain that.
-Results like this will help stoke of self-confidence."
+Minute by minute, we got stronger and we need to maintain that.
+Results like this will help stoke our self-confidence."

 AS IT HAPPENED!